-A: If you are using a Windows computer, you can use groov Find to locate the groov Boxes on your network.
-You must use groov Find if your network does not have DNS.
+A: If your browser can't connect to your groov RIO module, groov Box, or groov EPIC processor using its hostname, you can use groov Find to locate groov devices on your network.
+You must use groov Find if your network does not provide DHCP and DNS services.